 Figure 3.
 Linear trends (2000 to 2019) in cloud properties retrieved for liquid-water clouds from MODIS (Platnick et al., 2017) where cloud droplet number concentration (CDNC, panel a) and cloud liquid water path (LWP, panel b) are computed assuming adiabatic clouds (Quaas et al., 2006; Grosvenor et al., 2018); (c) liquid cloud fraction.
 Isolines as in Fig. 1.
-A figure that shows the trends in absolute units is provided as Supplementary material.

 Clouds are a key determinant for variability and trends of the Earth's energy budget.
 Due to their large spatio-temporal variability it is not easy to distinguish long-term signals from weather noise.
 Clouds respond not only to aerosols, but also to global warming and interannual as well as decadal internal climate variability (Forster et al., 2021).
-Overall, satellite analysis documented changes in clouds that are consistent with several of the hypotheses relevant for cloud-climate feedbacks (Norris et al., 2016), but little evidence for patterns of cloud cover or cloud-top altitude trends that would be expected due to aerosol-cloud interactions (Norris et al., 2016).
+Overall, satellite analysis documented changes in clouds that are consistent with several of the hypotheses relevant for cloud-climate feedbacks (Norris 125 et al., 2016), but little evidence for patterns of cloud cover or cloud-top altitude trends that would be expected due to aerosolcloud interactions (Norris et al., 2016).
 The most immediate impact of aerosols is on cloud droplet number concentration (Bellouin et al., 2020b; Quaas et al., 2020).
-For this microphysical quantity, some clear and significant trends were identified in satellite observations for the outflow region east of East Asia (Bennartz et al., 2011), albeit the declining trends in cloud water path and cover are not necessarily what is expected in relation to aerosol-cloud interactions (Benas et al., 2020).
+For this microphysical quantity, some clear and significant trends were identified in satellite observations for the outflow region east of East Asia (Bennartz et al., 2011), albeit the declining trends in cloud water path and cover are not what is expected in relation to aerosol-cloud interactions (Benas et al., 2020).

-The trends in satellite-derived cloud droplet number concentrations were reported previously to be consistent with the aerosol trends in several regions (McCoy et al., 2018; Cherian and Quaas, 2020).
-Trends in cloudiness and cloud radiative properties are, however, less conclusive possibly due to their large variability beyond the variability driven by aerosols (Norris et al., 2016; Cherian and Quaas, 2020), and also since their response to aerosols depends on cloud regime (Mülmenstädt and Feingold, 2018; Zhang et al., 2022).
+The trends in satellite-derived cloud droplet number concentrations are consistent with the aerosol trends (McCoy et al., 2018; Cherian and Quaas, 2020).
+Trends in cloudiness and cloud radiative properties are, however, less conclusive possibly due to their large variability (Norris et al., 2016; Cherian and Quaas, 2020).
 The trends in MODIS retrievals of cloud properties (Platnick et al., 2017) are shown in Fig. 3.
-MODIS Terra (10.30 h overpass time) is combined with MODIS Aqua (13.30 h overpass time) from 2002 onwards.
+MODIS Terra (10.30 h overpass time) is combined with MODIS Aqua (13.30 h

+- 135 overpass time) from 2002 onwards.
 Cloud droplet number concentration is derived from the MODIS retrievals as discussed in Grosvenor et al. (2018).
-For all three cloud quantities presented, only liquidwater clouds, as determined by the retrieval algorithm, are selected.
-The results confirm the qualitative consistency between droplet number and aerosol trends.
-This consistency is inferred from the similarity in sign across the regions in which aerosols show spatially contingent trends attributable to the anthropogenic aerosol emissions as evident from Fig. 1 in comparison to Fig. 2, and in particular as summarized later in Table 1.
+For all three cloud quantities presented, only liquid-water clouds, as determined by the retrieval algorithm, are selected.
 Cloud droplet concentrations show declines especially over the oceans of the Northern hemisphere mid-latitudes, in particular downwind of the regions where aerosol emissions declined.
 The signal is much weaker over the continents, though (as also discussed by Ma et al., 2018).
-Cloud liquid water path (related to cloud thickness; defined in the satellite retrievals as cloudy-sky rather than all-sky) does not show trend patterns that would be strongly related to the pattern of trends in droplet concentration.
-It was documented earlier that the adjustment of liquid water path to cloud droplet concentration perturbation appears to be weak in comparison to natural variability (Malavelle et al., 2017; Toll et al., 2019; Haghighatnasab et al., 2022; Chen et al., 2022).
-In contrast, the change in cloud fraction is broadly consistent in pattern and sign with the trends in droplet concentration.
-This was also suggested by satellite correlation studies (Gryspeerdt et al., 2016; Rosenfeld et al., 2019; Christensen et al., 2020) and analysis of the response of clouds to volcanic eruptions (Chen et al., 2022).
-It is to be noted that cloud properties, especially outside the regions with strong aerosol changes, also respond to global warming (in particular, sea surface temperature trends under stratocumulus regions such as the Eastern Pacific) and natural variability.
-Thus, only the averaging over the larger contingent regions with consistent aerosol changes may allow to reduce this "noise" to infer a possible signal.
+Cloud liquid water path (related to cloud thickness; cloudy- rather than all-sky) does not show trend patterns that would be strongly related to the pattern of trends in droplet concentration.
+It was - documented earlier that the adjustment of liquid water path to cloud droplet concentration perturbation appears to be weak in comparison to natural variability (Malavelle et al., 2017; Toll et al., 2019; Haghighatnasab et al., 2022).
+In contrast, there are some hints at a change in cloud fraction consistent in pattern and sign with the trends in droplet concentration, as also suggested by satellite correlation studies (Gryspeerdt et al., 2016; Rosenfeld et al., 2019; Christensen et al., 2020).
+It is to be noted that - 145 cloud properties, especially outside the regions with strong aerosol changes, also respond to global warming (in particular, sea surface temperature trends under stratocumulus regions such as the Eastern Pacific) and natural variability.